Recent Reviews by Udita Jhunjhunwala

 In the first season of the ZEE5 series Mithya, Hindi professor Juhi Adhikari (Huma Qureshi) was locked in a dangerous battle with student Rhea Rajguru (Avantika Dassani) after she failed her the young woman for plagiarism and branded her a cheat.
 The entitled daughter of a tea estate owner and college trustee, Rhea became obsessed with seeking vengeance, sometimes with violent results.

-Read all 2 reviews of Mithya: The Darker Chapter here
+All 2 reviews of Mithya: The Darker Chapter here

 Vicky Vidya Ka Woh Wala Video